logicalclocks/hops-docs/docs/user_guide/hopsfs.rst

   HopsFS Quota Update

 For write heavy workloads a user might be able to consume more diskspace/namespace than it is allowed before the filesystem recognizes that the quota limits have been violated.
 After the quota updates are applied the filesystem will not allow the use to further violate the quota limits.
-In industry write operation are a tiny fraction of the workload.
-Additionally, considering the size of the filesystem we think this is a small trade off for achieving high throughput for read only operation that often comprise 90-95% a typical filesystem workload.
+In most existing Hadoop clusters, write operations are a small fraction of the workload.
+Additionally, considering the size of the filesystem we think this is a small trade off for improving throughput for read operations that typically comprise 90-95% a typical filesystem workload.

 In HopsFS asynchronous quota updates are highly optimized.
-We bath the quota updates wherever possible.  :ref:`Here <quota-parameters>` is a complete list of parameters that determines how aggressively the quota updates are applied.
+We batch the quota updates wherever possible.  :ref:`In the linked section  <quota-parameters>` there is a complete list of parameters that determines how aggressively asynchronous quota updates are applied.